Close Menu

 The scientific field of astrobiology has become a serious scientific field in recent decades, a field that was almost absurd a couple of decades ago.
 To suggest that we should search for intelligent extraterrestrial life was probably like saying that we should look for fairies in the 1960s.

 But since then, the pendulum has swung over in the other direction.
 Today, most researchers believe the universe is full of life.
-We now know that extrasolar planets are found everywhere, planets are common, we also know that our own solar system is awash in water, water is common, but even if the prerequisites for life appears to be good elsewhere in the universe, we still do not know how common life is.
+We now know that extrasolar planets are found everywhere, planets are common, we also know that our own solar system is awash in water, water is common, but even if the prerequisites for life appear to be good elsewhere in the universe, we still do not know how common life is.

-The results were presented at the annual science conference AAAS in Austin, Texas, and published in the journal Frontiers in Psychology.
+The results were presented at the annual science conference, AAAS, in Austin, Texas, and published in the journal Frontiers in Psychology.

 Reference: